ASC Healthcare

-ASC Healthcare is a mental health service provider based in Bolton.
-It runs the Breightmet Centre an autism treatment centre in Bolton which opened in 2013, and, for a short period, a small hospital, Mayfield Court in Whalley Range which is used for short term placements of mental health patients.
-It also proposed in 2019 to open a similar acute crisis unit for mental health patients in Blackburn.
+ASC Healthcare is a mental health service provider based in Bolton, Greater Manchester.
+It runs the Breightmet Centre, an autism treatment centre in Bolton, which opened in 2013.
+Additionally, for a short period, it also ran a small hospital called Mayfield Court in Whalley Range, which was used for short term placements of mental health patients.
+In 2019 ASC Healthcare proposed a similar acute crisis unit for mental health patients in Blackburn be opened.